Unboxed-Software/solana-course/content/durable-nonces.md

 ### If the transaction fails due to the nonce advanced instruction

 If a transaction fails because of the advance instruction, the entire transaction is reverted, meaning the nonce does not advance.

-## Considerations

-Durable transactions should be treated with care, and are why you should always trust the transactions you sign.

-Say you blindly signed a malicious durable transaction.
-This transaction signs away 500 SOL to the attacker, and changes the nonce authority to said attacker.
-Let's say you don't have this much yet, but in the future, you would.
-This is insidious, as the attacker would wait to cash this check as soon as your balance goes above 500 SOL.
-And you'll have no recollection of what you clicked on.
-It can lay dormant for days, weeks, or years.

-This is not meant to provoke hysteria, just as a PSA of what's possible.
-This is why you should only put into hot wallets what you're willing to lose and don't sign with your cold wallet.

 # Lab